Streaming Algorithms for Geometric Steiner Forest: Technical Overview: Adapting Arora's Framework to Streaming

 \subsection{Could Other Approaches Work?}

-\paragraph{A simple exponential-time streaming algorithm based on linear sketching.} An obvious challenge in solving SFP is to determine the connected components of an optimal (or approximate) solution.
+\paragraph{An exponential-time streaming algorithm based on linear sketching.} An obvious challenge in solving SFP is to determine the connected components of an optimal (or approximate) solution.
 Each color class must be connected, hence the crucial information is which \emph{colors} are connected together (even though they do not have to be).
 Suppose momentarily that the algorithm receives an advice with this information, which can be represented as a partition of the color set $[k]=P_1\sqcup\cdots\sqcup P_l$.
 Then a straightforward approach for SFP is to solve the Steiner tree problem separately on each part $P_j$ (i.e., the union of some color classes), and report their total cost.
-In our streaming model, we could apply the aforementioned MST-based algorithm~\cite{FIS08}, using space $\poly(\eps^{-1}\log\Delta)$, to achieve $(\alpha_2+\eps)$-approximation, and we would need $l\leq k$ parallel executions of it (one for each $P_j$).
+In our streaming model, we can achieve $(\alpha_2+\eps)$-approximation the Steiner tree cost by running the aforementioned MST algorithm~\cite{FIS08}, which requires space $\poly(\eps^{-1}\log\Delta)$, and we would need only $l\leq k$ parallel executions of it (one for each $P_j$).
 An algorithm can bypass having such an advice by enumeration, i.e., by trying in parallel all the $k^k$ partitions of $[k]$ and reporting the minimum of all their outcomes.
 This would still achieve $(\alpha_2+\eps)$-approximation, because each possible partition gives rise to a feasible SFP solution (in fact, this algorithm optimizes the sum-of-MST objective).
 However, this naive enumeration increases the space and time complexities by a factor of $O(k^k)$.
-We can drastically improve the space complexity by the powerful fact that the MST algorithm of~\cite{FIS08} is based on a \emph{linear sketch}, i.e., its memory contents is obtained by applying a (randomized) linear mapping to the input $X$.
-The huge advantage is that linear sketches of several point sets are mergeable.
-In our context, one can compute a linear sketch for each color class $C_i$, and then obtain a sketch for the union of some color classes, say some $P_j$, by simply adding up their linear sketches.
-These sketches are randomized, and hence, one has to make sure they use the same random coins (same linear mapping), and also to amplify the success probability of the sketches so as to withstand a union bound over all $2^k$ subsets $P_j\subset [k]$.
-This technique improves the space complexity and update time to be polynomial in $k$, basically $\poly(k\eps^{-1}\log\Delta)$, however the query time is still \emph{exponential} in $k$ (see Theorem~\ref{thm:easy} for details).
+We can drastically improve the space complexity by the powerful fact that the MST algorithm of~\cite{FIS08} is based on a \emph{linear sketch}, i.e., its memory contents is obtained by applying a randomized linear mapping to the input $X$ (viewed as a frequency vector in $\RR^{[\Delta^2]}$).
+The huge advantage is that linear sketches of several point sets are mergeable, by simply summing their memory contents.
+In our context, one can compute a separate MST sketch for each color class $C_i$, and then obtain a sketch for the union of some color classes, say for some $P_j\subset [k]$, by merging their sketches.
+Since these sketches are randomized, one has to make sure they use the same random coins (same linear mapping), and also amplify the success probability of the sketching algorithm so as to withstand a union bound over all $2^k$ possible subsets of $[k]$.
+This technique improves the space complexity and update time to be $\poly(k\eps^{-1}\log\Delta)$, however the query time is still \emph{exponential} in $k$.
+See Theorem~\ref{thm:easy} for more details.